aseichter2007/ClipboardConqueror/readme.md

 One of my design inspirations for this application is to spread LLM models to as many computers as possible.
 I want to ensure at least one intact system is recovered by future archeologists, an incredible time capsule of culture, science, and data.
 We should be sending intelligent boxes to deep space too.
 Our Knowledge and posterity must not go to waste.

 This project is also a bit of a last ditch effort to remain software oriented, I need income.
 I've been looking for work and getting nothing but scams.
 Please, if you get good use from this application, especially in a commercial setting, consider supporting me.
 My son will be born next month and debt is already starting to get out of hand.
-I gotta get some traction and start rolling, and I start applying at fast food this week.
 ``````
 patreon.com/ClipboardConqueror